Revel Systems iPad POS Company History

 Revel is rapidly growing.
 The company raised $3.7 million in April of 2011 and another 10 million in 2013.
 Now Revel’s top clients include the following (or franchisees of the following): Belkin, Goodwill, Griffin Technology, Little Caesars Pizza, Popeye’s Louisiana Kitchen, Fresh Berry Frozen Yogurt Cafe, Pizza Patron, and thousands of others.

-Revel’s goal is to offer the best POS solution, and to be the main connector between the shop and the consumer – through social deals, gift and loyalty programs, and social network integration Revel’s marketplace and open API allows for endless possibilities–business owners can customize their POS solutions as they see fit and they can connect them to the social networks and mobile platforms used by their customers.
+Revel’s goal is to offer the best POS solution, and to be the main connector between the shop and the consumer – through social deals, gift and loyalty programs, and social network integration Revel’s marketplace and open API allows for endless possibilities–business owners can customise their POS solutions as they see fit and they can connect them to the social networks and mobile platforms used by their customers.
 Even new companies can integrate seamlessly with Revel’s POS technology platform.